pboechat/pyobb/README.md

 The *pyobb* package contains a single class: *OBB*.
 An OBB has the following attributes:

 * *centroid*: the OBB center
-* *min*: the OBB point with the smallest XYZ components
+* *min*: the OBB point with the smallest XYZ components in the local frame (i.e,, -[width/2, height/2, depth/2])
-* *max*: the OBB point with the largest XYZ components
+* *max*: the OBB point with the largest XYZ components in the local frame (i.e., [width/2, height/2, depth/2])
 * *points*: the 8 points of the OBB
-* *extents*: the extents of the OBB in the XYZ-axis
+* *extents*: the extents of the OBB in the XYZ-axis (i.e., the scaled unit vectors of the global frame)
 * *rotation*: the rotation matrix of the OBB

 You have three different ways to build an OBB: using a covariance matrix, using a point set and using a triangle mesh.
 Those ways are respectively implemented by the methods: